On the Max-Cut of Sparse Random Graphs: Introduction and Main Results

 In particular, $\erf(x/\sqrt{2})=\sgn(x)\mathbb{P}[|Z|\leq |x|]$ when $Z$ is the standard normal random variable.
 We denote by $w_1(\theta,x)$ and $w_2(\theta,x)$ the functions appearing on the left-hand of (\ref{transce1}) and (\ref{transce2}) respectively.

 \begin{lemma} For every $x$ in the range

 the equation $w_2(x,\theta)=0$ in $\theta$ has a unique solution.
 Furthermore, the system (\ref{transce1}) and (\ref{transce2}) has a unique solution in the same region (\ref{eq:xupperrange}).
-Numerically, this unique solution is $x_u=0.55909..$ and $\theta_u=-0.11079..~$. \end{lemma} The interval $[0.37613, 0.58870]$ appearing above is the upper and lower bound values derived in~\cite{Coppersmith2004}.
-We use it as a convenient guarantee that the ''true'' value of $x$ has to belong to this range.
+Numerically, this unique solution is $x_u=0.55909..$ and $\theta_u=-0.11079..~$. \end{lemma} The proof of this lemma is given at the end of Section \ref{section:UpperBound}.
+The interval $[0.37613, 0.58870]$ appearing above is the upper and lower bound values derived in~\cite{Coppersmith2004}.
+We use it as a convenient guarantee that the ``true'' value of $x$ has to belong to this range.
 We denote by $w(x)$ the univariate function $w_1(x,\theta(x))$, where $\theta(x)$ is the unique solution of $w_2(x,\theta)=0$:

 We now introduce equations involved in deriving the lower bound on the Max-Cut value.
 Given $x$ and $\beta\in(0,1/2)$, consider the following system of three equations in variables $t$, $\theta_1$ and $\theta_2$